-The General Meeting of Shareholders appoints the members of the EB and may suspend or dismiss any member of the EB at any time.
+The General Meeting of Shareholders (AGM) appoints the members of the EB and may suspend or dismiss any member of the EB at any time.
 The SB may also suspend any member of the EB.
-A suspension by the SB may be overruled by the General Meeting of Shareholders at any time. a.s.r. aims to have an adequate and balanced composition of the EB.
-The EB consisted at the start of 2022 of two members, one female and one male.
-The woman that was part of the EB left the EB at the 31st of March, and was replaced by a man on the 1st of April.
+A suspension by the SB may be overruled by the AGM at any time. a.s.r. aims to have an adequate and balanced composition of the EB.
+In 2023 the EB consisted of two male members.
 In 2017, the SB adopted a formal diversity policy. a.s.r. uses the following definition for diversity: a balanced composition of the workforce, based on age, gender, cultural or social origin, competences, views and working styles.
-One of the objectives is an EB consisting of at least 30% women and at least 30% men.
-The current composition of the EB does not meet both goals regarding the gender balance of the EB.
+At year-end, a.s.r. health supplementary does not meet all the requirements of this policy, but due to the limited number of board members no action is taken.